Sjakiesurfer1984/HiLo_Optimizer/README.md

 A command line app that pulls historical financial data from Yahoo Finance (free), and calculates roling averages (adjustable windows) of the High and Low prices  of an assett.

 If today's stock/ETF/Crypto price is higher than avg_hi => BUY.
-If today's price is lower then avg_lo => Selll.
+If today's price is lower then avg_lo => Sell.
+This strategy is very similar to a simple moving average (SMA) strategy.
+Hence, you are always in a trade (buy/long) or short*.

+* Note that shorting means selling something you've just borrowed, hoping to purchase it back later at a lower price and return it to the original owner.

 The app simulates (backtests) trades and plots results.